Home > VIIBRE - Facilities

 The Nanoparticle Dynamics Laboratory has a femtosecond laser system configured for measurements of the spatiotemporal and spectral properties of single and clustered molecules and nanoparticles, including confocal fluorescence lifetime imaging microscopy and fluorescence recovery after photobleaching.

 General VIIBRE Laboratories include a biochemistry laboratory, a conference room, a cold-room, a darkroom, electronics and machine shops, and a laboratory services room.
-In addition to its own shops, staffed by a full-time technician, VIIBRE is a regular user of the Natural Science Division Machine Shop, also in Building 6, which is staffed by three full-time instrument makers.
+In addition to its own shops, staffed by full-time technicians and engineers, VIIBRE is a regular user of the Natural Science Division Machine Shop, also in Building 6, which is staffed by three full-time instrument makers.

 Other resources established by VIIBRE over the past twelve years include various core technologies that are directly relevant to cell biology, cancer, biodefense and infectious disease detection.
 These include Cytosensor microphysiometers with added capabilities for simultaneous measurement of glucose, lactate, and oxygen to create multianalyte microphysiometers (MAMP); microfabrication facilities; nanophysiometers for measurements on single cells; gradient migration chambers; beds-of-nails for traction force microscopy; high porosity nanofilters for cellular perfusion and other applications; nanobioreactors for perfusing small populations of cells in multiple cell traps; thick tissue bioreactors for tissue explants; devices to allow measurements of insulin and glucose signaling in a single pancreatic islet; and cell traps and filters to study the behavior of bacteria-protozoa colonies.
 Several of these are described in the equipment list.